jaouadk/homestead-docker/README.md

 ### Everything should work - enjoy !!!
-Our web container starts nginx, php5-fpm, redis, beanstalk. and has gruntjs, gulp, bower. some relevant port have been added to docker-compose.yml ( livereload standard port, karma server port ), change them if you need to.
+Our web container starts nginx, php5-fpm, redis, beanstalk. and has gruntjs, gulp, bower. some relevant ports have been added to docker-compose.yml ( livereload standard port, karma server port ), change them if you need to.

+### Notes
+- Use docker's local IP address to connect to your database, it's usually **172.17.42.1**, ``ifconfig`` in your terminal to make sure you got the correct IP address.